Skip to:

 What is a product requirements document (PRD)?

 Imagine you're about to build a complex machine with dozens of parts and complex mechanisms.
 You wouldn't just wing it, would you?
 You'd need a detailed plan outlining each component and how they fit together.
-In product development, that plan is called a Product Requirement Document (PRD).
-It's the backbone of a successful product, the glue that holds your vision together.

-What is a product requirement document?
+What is a PRD?

 A Product Requirement Document (PRD) is a comprehensive guide that describes a product's purpose, features, functionality, and behavior.
 It's the primary source of truth that ensures everyone on the product team is aligned on what needs to be built.
-Think of it as a detailed roadmap guiding your product from concept to completion.

 A well-crafted PRD includes everything from high-level goals and customer needs to specific technical requirements and use cases.
 It clarifies the "what" and "why" of the product, allowing developers, designers, and stakeholders to stay on the same page.